Frequently Asked Questions

 Can I call and speak with someone about health questions?

 Yes!
 Nurses and nurse practitioners are available to speak with you regarding health related questions and concerns.
-If the nurse is busy when you call, leave your name, telephone number and brief message.
-The nurse will return your call as soon as possible.
+If the healthcare providers are not able to take your call immediately, please provide your name, student ID number, telephone number and brief message.
+We will return your call as soon as possible.

-Do you provide women's health care?
-Men's health care?
+Do you provide women's health care and men's health care?

 What if I am sick and have no way to get from my dorm to the health center?